tonethar/IGME-330-Spring-2019/exams/final-exam-review.md

 ### III-D. Web Services

-(plus see the other web service review questions linked above)
+- Also see the other web service review questions linked above (12A)

 ```js
 let json = {